yuanyuanliu358/okta-react-tse-example/README.md

-# Basic CRUD App with Node + React
+# thoughtspot demo with Okta and Trusted Auth

 This example app shows how to create a Node.js API and display its data with a React UI.
 To follow along step-by-step, [check out the blog post](https://developer.okta.com/blog/2018/07/10/build-a-basic-crud-app-with-node-and-react).